Dakota Prukop

-Dakota Prukop (born October 17, 1993) is an American professional gridiron football quarterback for the New Jersey Generals of the United States Football League (USFL).
+Dakota Prukop (born October 17, 1993) is an American former professional football quarterback who is the quarterbacks coach for the Calgary Stampeders of the Canadian Football League (CFL).
 He played college football for Montana State from 2013 to 2015 and for Oregon in 2016.
-Prukop has also been a member of the Toronto Argonauts, Calgary Stampeders, Edmonton Elks, and Winnipeg Blue Bombers of the Canadian Football League (CFL).
+Prukop was a member of the Toronto Argonauts, Calgary Stampeders, Winnipeg Blue Bombers, New Jersey Generals, BC Lions, and Edmonton Elks.

 College career

 Prukop transferred to the University of Oregon upon his graduation from Montana State University.
 Prukop announced his intentions to transfer to Oregon on December 15, 2015.
 On January 5, 2016, Prukop began classes at Oregon, officially joining the football team.
 After struggling in the Ducks' fifth game against Washington State, Prukop was benched and freshman quarterback Justin Herbert took over for the rest of the year.